bmshema/trafficThief/README.md

 ```

 # Module Status:
-- Linux modules only at this time.
-Should work on any Debian-based linux target.
+- Only the two linux modules are finished at this time.
+They should work on any Debian-based linux target.
 Probably others.
 - Windows modules are in progress.

 # Disclaimer: